 This is a unit of ownership of the SACCO and members earn dividends on the same annually when declared.
-The Share Capital is not withdrawable but can be sold or transferred to an existing member upon one’s withdrawal from the SACCO.
+The Share Capital is not withdrawable and cannot be used to guarantee loans or used as multiplier to access loan but can be sold or transferred to an existing member upon one’s withdrawal from the SACCO.
 The minimum share capital is Kshs.
-5,000.00 or 50 shares of Kshs100.00 each by December 2017
+9,000.00 or 90 shares of Kshs100.00 each by December 2021

 Reasons why a member should have a Share Capital account:

 - To meet the SASRA requirements that is the Institutional Capital.

 - It’s a long-term investment with annual return.

 - A member becomes eligible after three months of consistent contribution.
 Minimum deposit of 12,000